maelys-mcardle/snowflake/docs/high-level-assembly.md

 ### 01       ;; End
 ```

 This code is a little confusing to look at.
-Naming banks would bring clarity:
+Naming banks and labels would bring clarity:

 ```
 01 00 MAX-NUMBER     ;; Name Bank 00 "MAX-NUMBER".